For queries regarding our curriculum please contact:

 The curriculum offer to our pupils provides a range of courses appropriate to individual needs of learners, supported by an extensive extra-curricular provision.
 It ensures that pupils acquire knowledge, understanding and skills in all aspects of their education including linguistic, mathematical, technical, human and social, physical and artistic learning.
 The curriculum aims to bring about an enjoyment of learning and promote a sense of achievement.
 It also contributes to pupils’ behaviour and welfare; including their physical, mental and personal wellbeing, safety, spiritual, moral, social and cultural development.

 The nature, purpose and scope of Religious Education reflects the Religious Education Curriculum Directory for all Catholic Schools.
 The intent is to increase the knowledge and understanding of the Christian message for all pupils in Catholic schools.
 Religious Education at Mount Carmel is very much the “core of the core curriculum.”
 Religious Education is taught in Years 7 – 11 and lesson time makes up 10% of the overall curriculum in all year groups.
 There is also an extensive Chaplaincy Programme in place that celebrates the liturgical calendar of the Catholic Church and other world religions, in particular, Islam, due to the high percentage of Muslim pupils on the school roll.
-Sex relationships education is also delivered in RE, PSHCE, science and drama lessons at Key Stage 3 and Key Stage 4 and is in line with the Catholic Schools Directory of England and Wales.
+Relationships and Sex Education (RSE) is also delivered in RE, PSHCE, science and drama lessons at Key Stage 3 and Key Stage 4 and is in line with the Catholic Schools Directory of England and Wales.
 We are proud that we have had no parental requests for the removal of their children from the whole or part of sex and relationship lessons.
-We are in the process of reviewing our Sex and Relationships Education (SRE) curriculum in light of the statutory requirements that come into effect in September 2020 regarding Relationships and Sex Education (RSE).
-As a result of a recent curriculum audit, we are planning to improve our PSHCE curriculum provision for September 2020.

 In Years 7, 8 and 9, all pupils follow the full national curriculum, which is delivered through thoughtful and coherent selection and sequencing, building over a 3-year Key Stage 3 curriculum.
 The design and delivery of the national curriculum encourages pupils to develop independence both in and out of school and enables pupils to develop their learning from Key Stage 2, adding to their cultural capital and building a strong foundation of knowledge and skills to prepare them for Key Stage 4.
 The delivery of the national curriculum across all 3 years is deliberate to ensure that we keep the curriculum as wide as possible, for as long as possible, ensuring that pupils have an opportunity to know more and remember more.
 In order to best meet the needs of our pupils and to ensure they have a full 2-year Key Stage 4 curriculum, in core subjects, Year 9 pupils follow some GCSE transition units in English, maths, science and RE.
 Pupils with SEND are taught the full curriculum and receive additional support as is appropriate for their needs.
 (See SEND section of the school website).